Battle of San Andrés: Battle

 Throughout the summer of 1913, Villa was at the peak of his success, winning battles against president Victoriano Huerta and his army.
 His infamous division of the north had a strength of almost 50,000 troops, loyal only to Villa.
 Although Venustiano Carranza was the nominal leader of the revolt, it was Villa and his men who did most of the fighting.
-In short order, Villa had captured Guerrero, Bustillos, and Cras Grandes.
+In short order, Villa had captured Guerrero, Bustillos, and Casas Grandes.

 In August 1913, Villa stationed his army outside the town of San Andrés and launched his attack on the 26th.
 Villa dispatched the head of his bodyguard and commander of the "Dorados", Julio Cárdenas, to lead the assault with the infantry.
 The fighting lasted all day and the rebels were unable to force their way into the city because of effective fire from the federal artillery.
 Cárdenas was wounded, and he and his men had to withdraw to the safety of the rebel lines.

 In next day on the 27th, Villa ordered his machine gun detachments under the command of the American soldier of fortune, Major E.L Holmdahl.
 Holmdahl's men formed a firing line and began bombarding the enemy trenches.
 But at nightfall, Villa ordered one of his famous cavalry charges.
 As Cárdenas had been wounded, Villa assigned Holmdahl to lead the attack.
 Holmdahl ordered a subordinate to command his machine guns, while he rode to the front of the column to commence the charge.
 The bugler sounded the charge.
 As the Dorados charged into the mouths of the cannons shouting "Viva Villa", Holmdahl, one hand on the reins, the other on his .45 caliber revolver, shouted and charged the Huertistas.
 His hat was shot off by a shell fragment during the charge.

 As the Dorados were nearing the trenches, Holmdahl was suddenly shot in the stomach and fell off his horse to the ground.
 Holmdahl was wounded, but the cavalry reached the federal positions and quickly overran the trenches and routed the enemy from the field.
 The federals had lost with 1,000 dead and 400 captured, as well as losing more than fifty artillery pieces, 400 Mauser rifles, 20,000 rounds of ammunition and seven railroad trains loaded with food, medical supplies, and uniforms.

 The glory of victory was soured with the brutal murders of captured troops.
 According to one of Villa's wives, Luz Corral, Orozco sympathizers had poisoned her daughter.
 Outraged, Villa turned the prisoners over to his executioner, Rodolfo Fierro.
 Fierro lined up more than four hundred helpless prisoners in groups of three.
 Forcing them to hug each other back-to-front, Fierro then strode down their lines firing one shot from a high-powered pistol into each trio, fatally drilling all three bodies in a single shot.
 Fierro would giggle to Villa "Look how much ammunition I saved."